Tvalc/GCA/docs/Story/chapters/Ch3.md

   - Tom provides strength, Lisa hacks systems, Jen identifies weak points, Hazel coordinates
   - Successful completion impresses Krix who formally joins the party
   - Party dynamics shift as they adjust to the alien ally
+  - With Krix's addition, the party now consists of Hazel, Tom, Lisa, Jen, and Krix.
+The group receives a UI notification: "Party Full – Maximum 4 Members."
+Players must choose which four characters to keep active, with the others available at rest points.
+  - The teamwork challenge not only tests the party's abilities but also strengthens their bonds.
+Successful coordination unlocks the first party combo ability, emphasizing the importance of relationships for survival and progression.

 ### Scene 6: Resource Node
 - **Location**: B2 - Cloudy with Data, Data Transfer Station